Soviet chess school

 The Soviet school of chess was asserted to be a national style of play by Soviet chess players and journalists.
-Although chess had been a game of the bourgeoisie and upper classes before the Russian Revolution, its popularity among Bolshevik leaders, including Vladimir Lenin, contributed to it being supported by state leaders in the USSR as a national pastime.
+Although chess had been a game of the bourgeoisie and upper classes before the Russian Revolution, its popularity among Bolshevik leaders, including Vladimir Lenin, contributed to it being supported by state leaders in the Soviet Union as a national pastime.
 A keen sportsman, Lenin spent much of his free time outdoors or playing chess.

 Worldwide references to a now-solid Soviet school of chess only occurred after World War II, when a generation of Soviet chess players, led by soon-to-be world champion Mikhail Botvinnik, began a string of victories over international competitors that surprised the world.

 Generally speaking, chess experts in the USSR described the Soviet school of chess as a fast-paced, daring style of play best exemplified by the young generation of postwar players like David Bronstein.
 Not all Soviet players used this playing style; the most notable exception was Botvinnik, whom grandmaster Mark Taimanov compared to the methodical Wilhelm Steinitz.
 The main contribution of the Soviet school of chess was not the style of players but their emphasis on rigorous training and study of the game, i.e. considering chess a sport rather than an art or science.

 Sample game

 The following is a game played in 1938 between Mikhail Botvinnik (White) and José Raúl Capablanca (Black).
-The chess opening is Nimzo-Indian Defence: Normal Line (ECO code E40).
-Unlike most Indian Defence, the Nimzo-Indian does not involve an immediate fianchetto, although Black often follows up with ...b6 and ...Bb7.
+The opening is the Nimzo-Indian Defence (ECO code E40).
+Unlike most Indian Defences, the Nimzo-Indian does not involve an immediate fianchetto, although Black often follows up with ...b6 and ...Bb7.
 By pinning White's knight, Black prevents the threatened 4.e4 and seeks to inflict doubled pawns on White.
 White will attempt to create a pawn centre and develop his pieces to prepare for an assault on the Black position.
-This game is often set as an example for the foundation of chess strategy in chess middlegame.
+This game is often set as an example for the foundation of chess strategy in chess middlegames.